praeclarum/Netjs/README.md

 Microsoft built their own named Project V. It was glorious, as was the amount of JavaScript it created.
 "Hello world" generated gigabytes of JavaScript.
 Serisously, I once calculated that the heat death of the universe would occur before it had finished outputting a foreach loop.
 You see, the JavaScript it output rigorously obeyed .NET semantics - it was as if a virtual machine vomitted all over your code.
 Glorious.
 Anyway, Microsoft cancelled the project.

 Then the world was blessed with [JSIL][].
 This is Project V done right.
-It's still a virtual machine vomitting all over your code, but it's a clean nice kind of vomit that generates megabytes of JavaScript instead of gigabytes.
-It's powerful enough to compile the BCL and MonoGame.
+It's still a virtual machine vomitting all over your code, but it's a clean nice kind of vomit that is measured in megabytes instead of gigabytes.
+It's powerful enough to compile the BCL and MonoGame - a truly powerful compiler.
 It's going to generate a lot code and you're might end up with a loading screen, but it does its job well.

 ## Limitations